 Routine reviews of caching strategies, CDN configurations, and Service Worker functionality ensure the system evolves with changing user needs and technological advancements.

-Frequent performance audits detect problem areas or obsolete practices which could be detrimental to the user experience.
+Frequent performance audits detect problem areas or obsolete practices that could be detrimental to the user experience.
 Tools such as Google Lighthouse and WebPageTest aid teams in providing in-depth performance analysis.

 Source: webpagetest